ProductsLamBoot › Install

 • — Never touches GRUB — it remains a separate boot entry

-PROXMOX / ZERO-TOUCH
+PROXMOX / CONFIG 4

 on the Proxmox host